Table of Contents:

 What types of bobbins exist?

-How to adjust the bobbin tension?
+How to adjust bobbin tension?

 This adjustment is especially important when you change fabric type, thread, or switch from a decorative stitch to a straight stitch.